addania/coding/src/pages/Escaping_Brackets_in_JSX.md

 date: "2019-10-28"
 ---

-Imagine you want to diplay in a p tag the following: the way you use props is {props.name}
+Imagine you want to display in a p tag the following: the way you use props is {props.name}

 If you write the code in the following way: